Venantius Fortunatus: Works

 Fortunatus is best known for two poems that have become part of the liturgy of the Catholic Church, the Pange lingua gloriosi proelium certaminis ("Sing, O tongue, of the glorious struggle"), a hymn that later inspired St Thomas Aquinas's Pange Lingua Gloriosi Corporis Mysterium.
 He also wrote Vexilla Regis prodeunt ("The royal banners forward go"), which is sung at Vespers during Holy Week.
 This poem was written in honour of a substantial relic of the True Cross, which had been sent by the Byzantine Emperor Justin II to Queen Radegund of the Franks.
 After the death of her husband Chlotar I, she had founded a monastery in Poitiers to which she herself retired.
 The Municipal Library in Poitiers houses an 11th-century manuscript on the life of Radegund, copied from a 6th-century account by Fortunatus.
-The theme of the hymn Vexilla Regis prodeunt lead to its later use also in connection with the feast of the Exaltation of the Holy Cross.
+The theme of the hymn Vexilla Regis prodeunt led to its later use also in connection with the feast of the Exaltation of the Holy Cross.

-Venantius Fortunatus wrote eleven surviving books of Latin poetry in a variety of genres including epitaphs, panegyrics, georgics, works of consolation, and religious poems.
+Venantius Fortunatus wrote eleven surviving books of Latin poetry in a variety of genres, including epitaphs, panegyrics, georgics, works of consolation, and religious poems.
 A major genre of Fortunatus' poetry is the panegyric.
-Of these he wrote four major in honour of four Merovingian Kings: Sigibert and Brunhild, Charibert, Chilperic and Childebert II and Brunhild.
+Of these, he wrote four major works in honour of four Merovingian Kings: Sigibert and Brunhild, Charibert, Chilperic and Childebert II and Brunhild.
 The first of these marked his debut at the Merovingian court at Metz, and was meant to honour the marriage of Sigibert and Brunhild.
 It is a fanciful poem, telling the story of how the bride and groom were brought together by Cupid, recalling the style of the classical Latin poets.
-The second, for Charibert, celebrates his rule, and gives the impression that this Frankish king was the descendant and successor in an unbroken line the Roman kings, hence lending support to the legitimacy of the new king's rule.
+The second, for Charibert, celebrates his rule, and gives the impression that this Frankish king was the descendant and successor in an unbroken line of the Roman kings, hence lending support to the legitimacy of the new king's rule.
 The third, in honour of King Chilperic, is not without controversial aspects.
-Though Chilperic was known as a headstrong and hot-tempered ruler, Fortunatus depicts him as gracious, compassionate and merciful, a man who never makes hasty judgements.
+Though Chilperic was known as a headstrong and hot-tempered ruler, Fortunatus depicts him as gracious, compassionate and merciful, a man who never makes hasty judgments.
 The king is even praised for his king's poetry.
 This poem coincided with the trial for treason of Gregory of Tours, Fortunatus' patron and friend.
 Some scholars have suggested that Fortunatus is simply trying to appease a new patron (Chilperic) and assist Gregory in his dangerous plight.
 However, other scholars, such as Brennan and George, disagree, postulating that Fortunatus' intention was to offer a gentle hint to Chilperic, by means of the moralistic tone adopted, as to how an ideal king would rule.
 Thus, the poem becomes in effect a plea for his friend Gregory of Tours, while avoiding any brush with the king.